60+ DBMS Interview Questions and Answers (2026 Updated)

 The first commercial relational DBMS was released by IBM in 1981, called SQL/DS.
 This was followed by other popular relational DBMSs, including Oracle, Microsoft SQL Server, and MySQL.

-There are several advantages of using DBMS (Database Management System) in an organization or application.
+There are several advantages of using a DBMS (Database Management System) in organizations and applications.
+Some of the major benefits are listed below:

-DBMS allows for efficient data management by organizing data in a structured way, making it easy to search, retrieve, and manipulate data.
+DBMS helps manage data efficiently by organizing it in a structured manner, making it easier to store, search, retrieve, and update information.

 Database management system ensures data consistency and integrity by enforcing data constraints and rules, such as uniqueness and referential integrity, to prevent errors and inconsistencies in the data.